Gepzuu/Flight-Management-System/README.md

 # Description:

-This project is a Flight Management System implemented in GoLang.
+This project is a Flight Management System implemented in Go.
 It provides various functionalities to manage flights efficiently.

 ## Functionalities: